SFPC/finance-and-administration/01/readme.md

 ### Rent or Lease

-This was our home base at 33 Flatbush.
-We had agreed to pay Al a percentage of the money we took in.
-This was dispersed in three monthly installments of $2000, plus an extra $1500 at the end.
+This was our home base.
+We had agreed to pay a percentage of the money we took in.
+This was dispersed in three monthly installments plus an extra payment at the end.

 ### Supplies